Skip to main content

 Tech Hub Growth Driving Demand

-Phoenix is rapidly becoming a major technology hub with TSMC's $65 billion semiconductor facility, LG Energy Solution's $5.5 billion battery plant in Queen Creek, and numerous data center developments.
+Phoenix is rapidly becoming a major technology hub with TSMC's $65 billion semiconductor facility, LG Energy Solution's $5.5 billion battery plant in Queen Creek.
+Numerous data center developments.
 This tech growth is driving demand for high-speed internet and infrastructure investment across the metro area.

 Neighborhood Coverage Guide